Sea Kayaking the Alaskan Coast

-We pass iridescent rivers of crystal clear blue, the color due to surrounding glacier’s melt.
-Home to where the salmon run.
-The glacial giants sit high in the valleys, greeters to the entrance of the historic Anton Anderson Tunnel.
-Once excavated for WWII use, this road now serves as now a gateway to the city of Whittier.
+In the van, we pass iridescent rivers of crystal clear blue water.
+These rivers are home to a variety of salmon species.
+Giant glaciers sit high in the nearby hanging valleys that surround us.
+They become greeters to the entrance of the historic Anton Anderson Tunnel.
+Once excavated for WWII use, this road now serves as now a gateway to the Alaskan coast.

-These coastal gulls nest on these towering cliffs to keep away from predators so they can have ample opportunity to hunt for fish to feed themselves and their young.
+These coastal gulls nest on towering cliffs next to the ocean to keep away from predators.
 We sit at the base of the rookery watching the chaotic synchronicity of parents leaving and returning to nest and let ourselves take in the sound of their calls, they’re singing their namesake: “Kitee-waa-aaake!”

-We paddle off and find a beach to enjoy lunch, some skipping stones as others lounge in a brief moment of warm sunshine.
+We paddle off and find a beach to enjoy lunch.
+Some skip stones as others lounge in a brief moment of warm sunshine.
 With the tide coming in we decide it is better to paddle on than to move the boats again.
-We pass islands that seem to be disappearing as the tide rises and give them a wide berth, as damage to the bottom of a fiberglass boat can quickly end a trip.
+Once in the water again, we pass islands that seem to be disappearing as the tide rises.
+It is important to give them a wide berth, as damage to the bottom of a fiberglass boat can quickly end a trip.

 In the distance we see a dark figure poke its head from the water, like a scuba diver surfacing.
 It seems to be observing us and starts to rise a bit further out of the water.
 Straining my eyes, it seems it is a young harbor seal, testing his boundaries and exploring his curiosity.
 Upon trying to figure out just exactly who and what I was seeing, the seal plunges back under almost as quickly as he had appeared.